ddeneau/Class-Projects/Python/README.md

 Basic Python up to web-scraping, unit testing, manipulating CSVs, and using libraries.

 ### Intro to Data Science Projects
-Advanved Python with some basic data science libary usage.
+Advanced Python with some basic data science libary usage.